ZKBitcoinToken/ubuntu-22-24-Miner/README.md

 to run the miner

-or

-./1zkBTCMiner.sh

-Mines normally using your eth account to mint the tokens
+Mines normally using the provided eth account to mint the tokens

 It should run!